uob-positron-imaging-centre/ForteModel/docs/source/index.rst

 Welcome to ForteModel's documentation!
 ======================================

-**ForteModel** is a repository for Geant4 Application fot Tomographic Emission (GATE) simulation scripts for Phillips/ADAC Forte dual headed positron camera.
+**ForteModel** is a repository for simulation scripts created with the Geant4 Application for Tomographic Emission (GATE) to be used with a model of the Phillips/ADAC Forte dual headed positron camera.

 GATE is a Monte Carlo radiation transport and detector simulation software.
 A model of Forte detectior has been created using GATE and validated by experiments